Rosengate/sigil/README.md

 class Kernel extends \Sigil\SigilKernel {
 }
 ```

+For laravel 11 onwards, you can go to your `bootstrap/app.php` and use replace application with `Sigil\SigilApplication`

 ## <a name='usages'></a> Basic Usages
 Provided with your installation is the root controller where you'd define your initial routing.